affair-recoveryHave you cheated or been cheated on?

 And there is certainly plenty of “help” nearby.
 You’ll find numerous Psychology Today listings of clinicians offering, among MANY other services, affair recovery counseling by listing “Infidelity” under the issues they treat.

 But . . .
 BUYER BEWARE, most graduate degree programs and Maryland state licensure requirements for Psychologists, Social Workers, LCPC (counselors), Marriage and Family Therapists, and Psychiatrists do not require a single course on this topic.
-When you see a Psychology Today listings saying “Verified,” know that this just means their licensure is “legit,’ the specialty areas listed are just boxes that the provider checks when they sign up for this PAID referral service listing.
+When you see a Psychology Today listing saying “Verified,” know that this means their licensure is “legit,’ the specialty areas listed are just boxes that the provider checks when they sign up for this PAID referral service listing.

 Here are some questions you might ask when screening potential therapists after the discovery of a betrayal, infidelity, or affair/liaison: